gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - The `route53-health-check` module now enforces that the CloudWatch Alarm and SNS Topic for the Route 53 Health Check are both in `us-east-1`, as that's the only place where Route 53 sends CloudWatch metrics.
+  - The `route53-health-check` module now enforces that the CloudWatch Alarm and SNS Topic for the Route 53 Health Check are both in `us-east-1`, as that&apos;s the only place where Route 53 sends CloudWatch metrics.

 </div>